elijahb444/MC3-PayrollTracker/README.md

 The goal of this project was to write JavaScript code that completes the program, in this case being the functions necessary to take in user input and manipulate it.

-That 'manipulation' includes finding an average salary of a user-input list of objects, as well as choosing randomly from those objects.
+That 'manipulation' includes finding an average salary of a user-input list of objects, as well as choosing randomly from those objects to decide a 'winner' of some unspecified prize.

 This project also helped me to familiarize myself with objects, their properties, and how to target said properties specifically, if need be.